mthalman/dredge/README.md

 * Access to raw JSON data from the registry's HTTP API.
 * Extended, derived data such as [image configuration](docs/images.md#inspect-image-configuration), [OS information](docs/images.md#image-os-information), and comparison of [layers](docs/images.md#compare-image-layers) and [files](docs/images.md#compare-image-files).

-### Notes
+### Authentication

-> Dredge relies on your credentials already being stored in your environment when targeting registries that require authentication.
-For those registries you need to run `docker login` (for Docker Hub) or `docker login <registry>` before running Dredge.
+For container registries requiring authentication, Dredge can make use of credentials stored in your environment via the `docker login` command.
+Alternatively, you can set the `DREDGE_TOKEN` environment variable to an OAuth bearer token or set the `DREDGE_USERNAME` and `DREDGE_PASSWORD` environment variables if you have credentials.
+Dredge will look for the environment variables first and fall back to any `docker login` credentials if they exist.

 ### Commands